 Requirements for India Visa

 Some nationalities are required to face the difficult process of obtaining the Indian touristic visa.
 Dependong on your nationality and whether you are traveling for less than 60 days, you may have the right to apply through the new light program.
 Those are the e-Tourist, e-Business and e-Medical Visa.

 ATM: You can easily find them in the touristic and central regions.
 They are relatively reliable, but you should keep in mind that the ATMs located in the smaller cities in the outskirts of the big cities often remain empty.
 Furthermore the withdrawal at some ATMs is delayed due to the processing of information with the payment systems.

-Credit Cards: They are mostly accepted for payment at the big hotels, as well as for online rservations.
+Credit Cards: They are accepted for payment at the big hotels, as well as for online rservations.

 Tipping: Usually they are added to the service at hotels and restaurants.
 Of course additional tipping is welcome.

-Receipts: They can be confusing because depending where they are issued, the sum is diffrent from the one on the cash receipt.
+Receipts: They can be confusing because depending where they are issued, the sum is different from the one on the cash receipt.
 That is because of the additionally added fees when calculating the bill.
 These fees are different for food, beverages and services.
 For example the prices at supermarkets should include tax.
-Most often you can see prices without tax at bars, restaurants and hotels.
+Often you can see prices without tax at bars, restaurants and hotels.
 Prices of the services are without tax and the trader should cover them.
 The final amount is on the cash receipt.